Hannes-Soosaar/match-me/readme.md

 This will return a string, this is you Bearer Token.

-To access endpoints that require authentication you must include the Bearer token with any requests <br>
+To access endpoints that require authentication you must include the Bearer token with any requests, <br>
 including the Bearer Token in the authorization header.

 **For testing purposes it is suggested to use the free postman app more information on https://web.postman.co/home**